Red building with art mural along a cobblestoned street and beautiful buildings in Mexico.

 Before arriving in a new city, I always research which neighborhoods are not safe and which are best to avoid.

-Every city in the world has a good part of town and a not-so-great section.
 No matter what country you are in, I think it is smart to be aware of the areas that might lead to safety issues for solo female travelers.

 When taking a tour with a guide, I always inquire about the areas of the city I should stay clear of as a local will know best!